 Blackstock has addressed contemporary inequalities experienced by First Nations children and youth by engaging children and young people and other members of the public to implement evidence-informed solutions.
 This reconciliation-based approach has been recognized by the Nobel Women’s Initiative, the Aboriginal Achievement Foundation, the Indigenous Bar Association, Frontline Defenders and many others.

 An author of numerous articles and a widely sought after public speaker, Blackstock has collaborated with other Indigenous leaders to assist the United Nations Committee on the Rights of the Child in the development and adoption of a General Comment on the Rights of Indigenous Children.
 She currently serves as a Commissioner for the Pan American Health Organization’s study on Health Equity and Inequity.

-Dr. Cindy Blackstock will be a keynote speaker at the National Presbyterian Women’s Gathering, Rooted in Love, on Saturday, May 20, 2017.
+Dr. Cindy Blackstock was a keynote speaker at the National Presbyterian Women’s Gathering, Rooted in Love, on Saturday, May 20, 2017.

 It is the mandate of the Dr. E. H. Johnson Memorial Fund Committee to recognize work on “the cutting edge of mission.”
 In naming Blackstock as the 2017 recipient, the Committee recognizes her tireless, visionary and risk-taking work on behalf of First Nations children and families, and her ongoing advocacy on behalf of First Nations peoples.

 The Dr. E. H. Johnson Award was established in honour of the leadership of Dr. E. H. (Ted) Johnson who worked with governments, organizations and partners in Manchuria, and then in Nigeria during the Biafran War, influencing church policy in the position of Secretary for World Mission for The Presbyterian Church in Canada.
 Over the past three decades both individuals and organizations, in Canada and in other countries, have been recognized.